TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Storages.rst

 Is publicly available?
-  When this box is unchecked, the "publicUrl" property of files is replaced by an eID call pointing to a file dumping script provided by the TYPO3 CMS Core.
+  When this box is unchecked, the "publicUrl" property of files is replaced by an eID call pointing to a file dumping script provided by the `TYPO3 CMS Core`:pn:.
 The public URL looks something like :code:`index.php?eID=dumpFile&t=f&f=1230&token=135b17c52f5e718b7cc94e44186eb432e0cc6d2f`.
   Behind the scene, class :php:`\TYPO3\CMS\Core\Controller\FileDumpController` is invoked to manage the download.
 The class itself does not implement